CollectionBuilder/cb-docs/docs/advanced/timelinejs.md

 {:.alert .alert-yellow}
 The default CollectionBuilder TimelineJS feature will create a timeline based on your entire collection metadata, but can be edited to only show items you've curated.
-Below you'll find instructions split into two steps: [Step 1](#step-1-including-timelinejs-on-a-page) shows how to add TimelineJS to your site, while [Step 2](#step-2-curating-your-timeline) has instructions on how to edit your TimelineJS instance after it's been added.
+Below you'll find instructions split into two steps: [Step 1](#step-1-including-timelinejs-on-a-page) shows how to add TimelineJS to your site, while [Step 2](#step-2-curating-your-timeline) has instructions on how to edit the content of your TimelineJS instance after it's been added.

-## Step 1: Including TimelineJS on a page
+## Step 1: Including TimelineJS on a Page

 There are three basic options for including a TimelineJS feature in your CollectionBuilder site.
 They are: